odrevet/kingdomino_score/utils/readme.md

 ## Calculate score

 To test which method to use for histogram compare
+Will compare and print scores of base_image with every jpg from 0 to tile_nb in tile_directory Arguments : base_image tile_directory tile_nb

+* build
   g++ calculate_score.cpp `pkg-config --cflags --libs opencv4` -o calculate_score

+* usage example

-  ./calculate_score camera_01.jpg
+  ./calculate_score input/camera/30.jpg input/scan 23

 # Split to tiles

+Tiles are created from scan or phone camera as input for tests.

-A picture can be split into tiles using image magic
+A picture can be split into tiles using image magic convert:

   convert input/camera_0.jpg -crop 438x367 %02d.jpg